-The convention is organized and produced by a volunteer committee and is a joint effort between the Niagara Peninsula Fruit & Vegetable Growers Association (NPF&VGA) and Horticultural Crops Ontario (HCO).
+The convention is organized and produced by a volunteer committee and is a joint effort between the Niagara Peninsula Fruit & Vegetable Growers Association (NPF & VGA) and Horticultural Crops Ontario (HCO).
 Member associations of HCO include Farmers' Markets Ontario, Harvest Ontario, Ontario Ministry of Agriculture, Food and Rural Affairs, Ontario Farm Fresh Marketing Association, Ontario Berry Growers Association, Ontario Apple Growers, Ontario Fruit and Vegetable Growers Association and Allied Trades.

 The first convention was held in 2003 at Brock University in St. Catharines, Ontario.
 In 2012, the convention moved to its current location, the Scotiabank Convention Centre in Niagara Falls, Ontario.

 This convention is unique as it is a convention organized for producers to benefit producers.
 Each year, associations, government, and business form a partnership that drives the success of the event.
 On the financial front, all net revenues generated by this convention are directed straight back into the fruit and vegetable industry in a variety of initiatives including research, marketing and other association identified programs.
-Over $450,000 has been allocated since 2005.
-Listed below are examples of projects/programs that have been funded wholly or partially through the activities of OFVC:

 - OFFMA activity booklets for elementary aged children.

 - Ontario Berry Growers promotion of Ontario berry sales through in-store display contest.

 - Modeling Potassium Fixation & Availability the Dominant Soils for Vineyards in the Niagara Region to Improve Soil Potassium Application Guidelines.

 - Management of Volatile Acidity and Sour Rot in Niagara Vineyards.